 The Minorite church mentioned in the article is the Alserkirche, and a plaque outside says (again, my translation):

 Ludwig van Beethoven.
-The corpse of this immortal was blessed here on March 29th, 1827
+The body of this immortal was blessed here on March 29th, 1827

 Wiener Schubertbund 1927